-Less is an app that helps people track how much they drink and build a healthier, more mindful relationship with alcohol.
-We worked with the promoters and took it from prototype to 15,000+ users a month after launch.
+We worked with Less' founder and took it from prototype to 15,000+ users a month after launch.

 As CEO of Big Sky Health, Mike Maser had already launched a wildly successful fasting app — Zero, the world’s largest digital fasting community.
 Big Sky Health also now the parent company of meditation and breathing app, Oak.